awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/manual-installation.md

 ## Create the thing certificate<a name="create-thing-certificate"></a>

-When you register a device as an AWS IoT thing, that device can use a digital certificate to authenticate with AWS\.
+<a name="create-thing-certificate-intro-1"></a>When you register a device as an AWS IoT thing, that device can use a digital certificate to authenticate with AWS\.
 This certificate allows the device to communicate with AWS IoT and AWS IoT Greengrass\.

-In this section, you create and download certificates that your device can use to connect to AWS\.
+<a name="create-thing-certificate-intro-2"></a>In this section, you create and download certificates that your device can use to connect to AWS\.

-If you want to configure the AWS IoT Greengrass Core software to use a hardware security module \(HSM\) to securely store the private key and certificate, follow the steps to create the certificate from a private key in an HSM\.
+<a name="create-thing-certificate-intro-3"></a>If you want to configure the AWS IoT Greengrass Core software to use a hardware security module \(HSM\) to securely store the private key and certificate, follow the steps to create the certificate from a private key in an HSM\.
 Otherwise, follow the steps to create the certificate and private key in the AWS IoT service\.
 The hardware security feature is available on Linux devices only\.
 For more information about hardware security and requirements to use it, see [Hardware security integration](hardware-security.md)\.

-### Create the certificate and private key in the AWS IoT service<a name="create-thing-certificate-cloud"></a>
+### Create the certificate and private key in the AWS IoT service<a name="create-thing-certificate-cloud"></a><a name="create-thing-certificate-cloud-steps"></a>

+**To create the thing certificate**

 1. Create a folder where you download the certificates for the AWS IoT thing\.